-- 1. Equity and Equity Related Instruments - 2.
-Debt & Money Market Instruments
+- 1. Equity and Equity Related Instruments

+- 2. Debt & Money Market Instruments

 - 3. Investment in Derivatives

+- 4. Units issued by REITs and InvITs

-- 4. Mutual Fund Units
+- 5. Mutual Fund Units

-- 5. Any other instruments, as may be permitted by RBI / SEBI / such other Regulatory Authority, from time to time, subject to Regulatory approvals.
+- 6. Any other instruments, as may be permitted by RBI / SEBI / such other Regulatory Authority, from time to time, subject to Regulatory approvals.